AlirezaErshadi/axrelay/README.md

 **RESULT: Pretty much success.
 TODO: Change axrelay to include the "/a" resource in the "from" field when relaying messages so clients don't have to append it manually?**

-### Test axrelay with Google Apps for Domains xmpp accounts
+### Test axrelay with Google Apps domains xmpp accounts

 If you try to send a message to axrelay@xmpp.getlantern.org from a Google Apps for Domains xmpp account, Google's xmpp server will refuse to send it, even if you've added axrelay@xmpp.getlantern.org to your roster,